 La maqueta de Fujimi representa bastante bien al Scheer a esta escala.
 Se compone de dos bandejas de piezas, el casco con su línea de flotación, el contrapeso metálico y las instrucciones.
-Hay además una pequeña pegatina para la bandera, que ha de recortarse.
-El despiece del modelo, e incluso el color del plástico, recuerda a otros modelos de Pit Road.
+Hay además una pequeña pegatina para la bandera, que hay que recortar.
+El despiece e incluso el color del plástico, recuerda a otras maquetas de Pit Road.
 El acabado de las piezas es en general muy bueno, con pocas rebabas o marcas de eyector.
 La cubierta, sin embargo, está mejor detallada a proa, y no se han grabado las planchas de madera que la componían.
 También se podría haber mejorado la artillería secundaria, que viene moldeada en una sola pieza.
 El detalle del puente de mando es excelente, pero el modelista que desee construir el Scheer anterior a la Guerra Mundial, como es mi caso, deberá tener en cuenta algunos cambios como el telémetro y la disposición de los reflectores.
-Tampoco el hidroavión que trae la maqueta (un Arado monoplano) corresponde al que tuvo antes de la guerra (Heinkel He-60 biplano).
+Tampoco el hidroavión que trae la maqueta (un Arado 196) corresponde al que tuvo antes de la guerra (Heinkel He-60 biplano).

 La maqueta es apta para cualquier modelista, incluso para los menos expertos, sobre todo porque su montaje es aparentemente sencillo.◊

 The kit represents quite well the Scheer at this scale.
 Inside the box you find two sprues with more than 70 parts, the usual ballast, the hull with a plastic waterline and the instructions.
-There is also a small sticker with the flag, that must be cut out.
-The sprues, and indeed their colour, resembles other kits by Pit Road.
-The parts are quite correctly moulded, with few ejector pins and flash.
+There is also a small sticker with the flag to be cut out.
+The sprues, and indeed the colour, resembles other kits by Pit Road.
+Parts are quite correctly moulded, with few ejector pins and flash.
 The deck is perhaps better detailed at the bows and unfortunately the wooden boards are not engraved.
 The AA guns could have been improved because the guns and the turrets have been moulded together.
 Detail in the conning tower is excellent, but if you want to build the pre-war battleship, you will have to change some elements here, such as the seachlights and the rangefinder.
 In that period, the German pocket battleships also carried a Heinkel He-60 biplane on board, and not the Arado which replaced it later (this is included in the kit).

 The instructions show the assembly in 8 steps.
-You begin with the turrets, later you build the bridge and funnel, continue with the superstructures and masts, and finally you glue everything onto the hull.
+You begin with the turrets, later you build the bridge and funnel, then continue with the superstructures and masts, and finally you glue everything onto the hull.
 Colour reference, as usual, is given in Gunze Sangyo and Mr Color charts.
 The profile shows overall dark grey with wooden decks and black masts and funnel top.
 There is no reference to the camo scheme the ship had in the war, or to the late 1930s scheme, when she bore a lighter grey and the colours of the German flag (red, white and black) painted on the main turrets.
-Although you are shown how the seaplane must be painted, you are also supposed to paint the Balkan crosses on it.
+Although the leaflet shows how the seaplane was painted, you are also supposed to paint the Balkan crosses.
 There are not any decals provided for it.

 Actualizado – Updated: 4 / 2022